How to revise effectively in just one day

-When taking a rest, it's a good opportunity to grab a quick bite to eat and, if you're experiencing withdrawals, quickly take a look at Facebook.
+When taking a break, it's a good opportunity to grab a quick bite to eat (try one of these study snacks).
+And, if you're experiencing withdrawal symptoms, quickly take a look at Twitter.
 And we mean quickly.

-Post a mandatory "I hate revision can't wait until it's all over” status and then watch some funny cats on YouTube.
+Post a mandatory "I hate revision can't wait until it's all over" tweet, laugh at some student memes and then return to your work.

-It is worth setting a timer to shout when to get back to work, as it’s easy to get carried away.
+And it's worth setting a timer to let you know when to get back to work.

 Review each topic